Serving Minnesota Taxpayers

 Our lawyers work directly with every client.
 We do not subcontract cases to other tax law firms.

 Weekday office hours are 9 a.m. to 5 p.m. at our Edina office, and 10:00 a.m to 4:00 p.m. in our St Anthony office.
 Evening and weekend appointments may be available by special arrangement.
-Within the Twin Cities metro area call us at 952-232-0371 or 612-455-8948; or call toll free at 877-221-1651 if you are not located in the Twin Cities metro area.
+You can reach us toll free at 1-866-989-2796 or 952-835-8320.
 You may also use the convenient email contact form to explain your circumstances and request a consultation.